328: No Such Thing As A Romantic Lollipop

 So two people can share it and they hold it.

-You're each holding a stick and eating it.
+You're each holding the stick and eating it.
+Yeah,

 That's a much longer scene.

-This is our romance of number 20th, I'm telling you.
+This is how romance happened in the 20s, I'm telling you.

-But over the years, I think people forgot that it was meant for two people.
+But over the years, I think people forgot that it was meant for two people, and so it just became a lolly with two sticks.
+You know, in

-well actually scientists have worked out precisely how many licks it takes to lick a lollipop to the end to
+Well, actually, scientists have worked out precisely how many licks it takes to lick a lollipop to the end.
+They're not touching.

 You'd think so.